Our »Hidden Champion« in the Golden Autumn

 The third round of testing

-And then only the wines that have received a gold award with an excellent score go into the third round: the test for Gold Extra, the crème de la crème .
+And then only the wines that have received a gold award with excellent scores go into the third round: the test for Gold Extra, the crème de la crème .

-And that's exactly where our little Portugieser Weißherbst took the cake in its category this year and knocked all the others out of the running!
-We are truly proud of it.
-If you want to try it, you should hurry, because stocks are already quite limited.
+And that's exactly where our little Portugieser Weißherbst took the cake in its category this year, knocking all the others out of the running!
+We're truly proud of it.
+Anyone who wants to try it should hurry, because stocks are already quite limited.

 A real shower of gold

-Now we have talked so much about Gold-Extra and the Portugieser Weißherbst, but in fact our wines have (once again) won a lot of awards.
-No less than 14 of our wines have been awarded gold medals!
+We've talked so much about Gold Extra and the Portugieser Weißherbst, but our wines have (once again) won numerous awards.
+No fewer than 14 of our wines have been awarded gold medals!

 To celebrate this with you, we have a